 Sarlat - La Dordogne, France

 Sarlat – La Dordogne, is one of the most intact unique medieval cities in Europe.
 It is in possibly the most beautiful area of the Dordogne and a few miles north of the river.
 Sarlat la Canéda (to give it its full name) is well worth a visit.
-Hopefully, this blog will help you to get the most out of your visit to Sarlat.
+There are lots of things to do in Sarlat and this blog should help you to get the most out of your visit.

 Sarlat la Canéda – History

 Sarlat is the region’s capital of the Perigord Noir and in 1962 it was lucky enough to become the trial town of a new law called the ‘loi Malraux’.
 This law set about protecting the heritage of French towns.
 Money was provided to restore Sarlat’s fine buildings and it now has the highest density of ‘Historic Monuments’ and ‘Classified Monuments’ of any town in France.
 Sarlat is now classified as a ‘Town of Art and History’ and as a ‘Plus Beaux Detour’ – a town meriting a visit for its beauty.
 The historic centre is also on the tentative list for UNESCO World Heritage Classification.